Veritas NetBackup™ for SAP Administrator's Guide

 - Appendix C. backint -i in_file contents

 - Appendix D. backint -o out_file contents

 - Appendix E. NetBackup for SAP environment variables for backint

 - Appendix F. NetBackup for SAP configuration or bp.conf file settings

 - Appendix G. Parameters used in initSID.utl

 Reviewing the auto-discovered mappings in Host Management

 In certain scenarios, a NetBackup host shares a particular name with other hosts or has a name that is associated with a cluster.
 To successfully perform backups and restores with NetBackup for SAP, you must approve each valid Auto-Discovered Mapping that NetBackup discovers in your environment.
 These mappings appear in the Host Management properties on the master server.
 You can also use the nbhostmgmt command to manage the mappings.
-See the Security and Encryption Guide for more details on Host Management properties.
+See the NetBackup Administrator's Guide, Volume I for more details on Host Management properties.